trudi-group/ipfs-crawler/README.md

 ## In a Nutshell

-This crawler is designed to enumerate all reachable nodes within the DHT/KAD-part of the IPFS network and return their neighborhood graph.
+This crawler is designed to enumerate all reachable nodes within the DHT/KAD-part of libp2p networks and return their neighborhood graph.
 For each node it saves
 * The ID
 * All known multiaddresses that were found in the DHT
 * Whether it was reachable by the crawler or not, i.e., if a connection attempt was successful
-* The agent version.
+* The agent version
+* Supported protocols
+* Plugin-extensible metadata

 This is achieved by sending multiple `FindNode`-requests to each node in the network, targeted in such a way that each request extracts the contents of exactly one DHT bucket.